 4. Use the Correct Fire for Your Home

-Gas fires come in different types, including natural gas and LPG.
-It’s important to choose a fire that matches your gas supply.
-Installing the wrong type of fire can be dangerous and could cause gas leaks or improper functioning.
-Your installer will help you pick the right model for your home’s system.
+Gas fires include natural gas and LPG models.
+Select the type of gas fire based on your gas supply.
+Installing the incorrect model can cause dangerous gas leaks or fires that don’t work properly.
+Your installer will assist you in choosing the right model customized for your home.

 5. Follow Manufacturer Instructions